Selling fees

 If your registered address is in Australia, you pay an international sales fee when the delivery location for the item (entered by the buyer during checkout) is outside Australia.

-This fee is calculated as 1.1% (incl.
-GST) of the total amount of the sale (including postage, handling and any tax or other applicable fees) and is automatically deducted from your sales proceeds. eBay may apply additional charges in some circumstances based on your selling activity (such as international sales), as well as your seller performance level and service metrics.
+This fee is calculated as 3% (incl.
+GST) for sellers without a Pro subscription, and 1.1% (incl.
+GST) for Pro sellers, of the total amount of the sale (including postage, handling and any tax or other applicable fees) and is automatically deducted from your sales proceeds. eBay may apply additional charges in some circumstances based on your selling activity (such as international sales), as well as your seller performance level and service metrics.

 If your registered address is in Australia, a goods and services tax (GST) of 10% is payable on your eBay fees.
 Unless you’ve provided eBay with your ABN and registered for tax exempt status, we'll add GST to your eBay fees.